Minimalist Living is all the rage these days. Few months back, it was a mystery to me but as I am trying to delve into it, its becoming simpler.

 Having less money to spend can be painful but nothing else can teach you some indispensable Life lessons.
 It brought me closer to Minimalist Living.

-This means for the next 365 days, we will keep our expenditures low on unnecessary household things, ready to eat food items and entertainment purchases.
+For the next 365 days, we will keep our expenditures low on unnecessary household things, ready to eat food items and entertainment purchases.

 Its not that we will zero out on the fun but we will try to enjoy in a way where we consume less.
 We were already cutting out our expenses because times were tough , but now when it becomes a routine- we will continue practicing this habit of less Consumerism and Minimalist living.